-This meatball recipe is adapted from my Aunt Pat, who passed away last year at the age of 95.
+This traditional Italian meatball recipe is adapted from my Aunt Pat, who passed away last year at the age of 95.
 The sauce is from my beloved Grandmother, my Nani Rita who my daughter is named after.
 Ive made some changes over the years to make them my own.
 I bake my meatballs in the oven instead of frying them because, not only are they healthier, I find that they stay together better and there is less mess.
 I love to cook, but I HATE to clean (and I’m also not very good at cleaning lol).
-Some things just don’t change-like using an “eggshell” of water to make the meatballs “fluff” and handfulls as measurements, as per my Aunt Pat.
+Some things just don’t change-like using an “eggshell” of water to make the meatballs “fluff” and handfuls as measurements, as per my Aunt Pat.

 - 1 pound ground beef

 - 1 pound ground pork